executiveusa/dashboard-agent-swarm/a2a/README.md

 # Agent-to-Agent (A2A) Protocol

-This package will house the shared schemas, adapters, and transport utilities that allow every agent runtime to communicate using the unified envelope format.
-Downstream services (Edge Functions, local runner, desktop shell, mobile app) should depend on these types to avoid drift.
+Provides shared schemas, adapters, and routing helpers that allow agents to communicate using the unified envelope format.

-## Key Responsibilities
+## Modules

-- Maintain JSON Schemas for message envelopes and tool call payloads.
+- `schemas/envelope.schema.json`: JSON Schema definition for the envelope.
-- Provide TypeScript types and validation helpers (e.g., Zod) for runtime safety.
+- `adapters/nats.ts`: NATS transport adapter that handles subscription lifecycle and deduplication.
-- Expose adapters for NATS subjects and Redis Streams channels so deployments can choose the most appropriate transport.
+- `adapters/redis.ts`: Redis Streams fallback adapter with polling loop.
-- Surface testing utilities for end-to-end validation of multi-agent conversations.
+- `router.ts`: Minimal LemonAI router helper for emitting validated envelopes.